-Many estimates put the cost of probate at anywhere from 3% - 8% percent of teh value of an estate's assets.
+Many estimates put the cost of probate at anywhere from 3% - 8% percent of the value of an estate's assets.
 What's more, because probate is a court process, it can take a long time: anywhere from several months to several years.
 Note, a small estate in Colorado avoids probate without needing a will or trust.

 There are two broad types of trusts:

 A revocable trust will enable you to designate what happens to your property after you pass away or become incapacitated.
 In addition, with a revocable trust, you can modify or change these designations whenever you want to reflect changes in your estate or beneficiaries.
 You can also appoint yourself as the trustee of a revocable trust and maintain control over the trust assets while you are alive.

 If your primary goals are to protect your assets and to minimize estate taxes, an irrevocable trust may be a better option for you.
 An irrevocable trust moves your assets out of your estate and beyond your creditors reach and can avoid both estate taxes and probate.